DrOppenheimer/CDIS_GEUVADIS_analysis/README.md

 # CDIS_GEUVADIS_analysis
 R scripts for analysis of GEUVADIS created BAMs

-Start by reading the combine_docker_outputs.README file in the GEUVADIS_demo_data folder.
+Start by reading the generate_GEV_figures.README file in the GEUVADIS_demo_data folder.
 It contains all the instructions you should need